Shopify/shopify_transporter/sample_scripts/third_party_platform_exporting/magento/v1.9/soap_api/README.md

 These variables are not required but can be used to customize the extraction process:

-* `LAST_INCREMENT_ID`: The increment ID to resume extracting from in case the script is interrupted and needs to be restarted
+* `LAST_KEY_ID`: The last ID to resume extracting from in case the script is interrupted and needs to be restarted

 ### Setting environment variables